-This chart provides a quick summary of how much University Preparation Charter School plans to spend for 2022-23.
+This chart provides a quick summary of how much University Preparation Charter School at CSU Channel Islands plans to spend for 2023-24.
 It shows how much of the total is tied to planned actions and services in the LCAP.

-The text description of the above chart is as follows: University Preparation Charter School plans to spend \$8,861,314 for the 2022-23 school year.
-Of that amount, \$1,802,711.27 is tied to actions/services in the LCAP and \$7,058,602.73 is not included in the LCAP.
+The text description of the above chart is as follows: University Preparation Charter School at CSU Channel Islands plans to spend \$8,290,195 for the 2023-24 school year.
+Of that amount, \$2,160,498 is tied to actions/services in the LCAP and \$6,129,697 is not included in the LCAP.
 The budgeted expenditures that are not included in the LCAP will be used for the following: